ustclug/ustcmirror-images/README.md

 To specified the repo list to sync, you can:

-- Mount a YAML file into the container at `/repos.yaml`.
-If the YAML file gives a list, the list is used as repo list.
-Otherwise `repos` field in the YAML file is used.
-See [examples](github-release/examples).
+- Read-only bind mount a YAML file into the container at `/repos.yaml`.
+See the [example](github-release/examples/repos.yaml).
-- Pass the YAML-format repo list as `REPOS` env.
+- Pass the YAML-format repo list string as `REPOS` env.

 ### gitsync